50 positive feedback examples to inspire and motivate your team

 Positive feedback examples for highlighting leadership and initiative

-Taking charge isn’t always easy, but great leadership deserves recognition.
+Taking charge is not always easy.
+However, great leadership deserves recognition.
+So use these lines to praise it:

 1. “You took the lead on this project and made it look effortless.
 That’s real leadership.”